cawasser/rccst/docs/world-dag.md

 See also [Loom](https://github.com/aysylu/loom) and [Onyx](http://www.onyxplatform.org).

+There is also a long discussion of this topic [here](https://softwareengineering.stackexchange.com/questions/171671/when-to-use-dag-directed-acyclic-graph-in-programming).

 ## Functions

 We program in Clojure, a functional programming language.
 As such, functions themselves (the "pure" functions